Barclays brand seen damaged by tax row

 The Treasury will retrospectively apply new laws from the start of December.
 Barclays said it will comply with the modified law, and the impact would not have a material impact on its profits.

-Banks have made massive profits from buying back or exchanging their bonds, taking advantage of a fall in their market value.
+Other banks including Royal Bank of Scotland (RBS.L) and Lloyds (LLOY.L), both partly owned by the government, have made billions of pounds in recent years from buying back or exchanging their bonds, taking advantage of a fall in their market value.
 The process is known as liability management.

-Royal Bank of Scotland and Lloyds, both partly owned by the UK taxpayer, have made 3.2 billion and 4.3 billion pounds respectively in liability management gains in the last three years.

-Britain changed the tax treatment of how bond buybacks were dealt with two years ago and the Treasury said the schemes used by Barclays were designed to work around that legislation.

 SAVING BILLIONS